linafarchado/BigData/README.md

 ## How to Launch the Project

 ### Step 1: Download and Place Data
+1. Create `bourse/data` directory.
-1. Download the required data and place the `boursorama` folder inside the `bourse/data` directory.
+2. Download the required data and place the `boursorama` folder inside the `bourse/data` directory.

 ### Step 2: Configure Paths